sxnbx/SQL-Learning-Journey/README.md

   - `<=` (Less than or equal to)
   - `>=` (Greater than or equal to)
 - **Logical Operations:** Implementing `AND`, `OR`, and `NOT` in your queries.
+- **IN Operator**: Checking if a value matches any value in a list.

 ## Tools